Searching ...

 Most Expensive Places to Buy a Home in Virginia

 Beautiful Virginia wins people over because of its overall exceptional quality of life.
-Between its coastline and the mountains are communities bursting with all you need: arts, culture, recreation, high-performing schools, and safe neighborhoods to raise a family.
+Between its coastline and the mountains are affluent communities bursting with all you need: arts, culture, recreation, high-performing schools, and safe neighborhoods to raise a family.
 That lifestyle comes at a cost.
 Virginia’s housing prices sit near nationwide averages, with a statewide median value of $365,000 in 2022.

 Some communities exceed these median prices, often because of their proximity to the state’s most in-demand places to live.
-We analyzed US Census data and the most recent available housing data to identify ten of the most expensive places to buy a home in Virginia.
+We analyzed US Census data and the most recent available housing information to identify ten of the most expensive places to buy a home in Virginia.

 Primarily, that is northern Virginia.
 Given the DC metro’s combination of federal and corporate employment opportunities, cultural attractions, and general demand for housing, it shouldn’t be a surprise that the most expensive places to buy a home in Virginia are concentrated here.
 From “least” most expensive to the top-dollar housing market, they are: